CEitanC/Emotion_Recognition_from_ECG_Eitan_Cohen/pre_processing_and_recover_network/readme.md

 # Create the Dataset - Need to Do One Time

 ## 1. CSV Files
-Make sure you have the CSV files after following the steps in the Extract_samples directory.
-Locate them in this directory inside an internal directory named csv_files.
+Make sure you have the CSV files in this directory inside an internal directory named csv_files.
+If you don't follow the steps in the readme of the Extract_samples directory.

 ## 2. Open Jupyter Notebook
 Open the `pre_processing_and_SSL_model.ipynb` Jupyter Notebook.